-This study has shown that the rights of CBOW are systematically violated, irrespective of time and place, while at the same time providing ways to address and rectify these violations.
-Even though the analyses only revolved around four specific parameters within the CRC, one can assume that the protection regarding the other rights enshrined is on their turn lacking as well.
-The findings of this research can be viewed as a starting point for further research around the plight and rights of CBOW, a topic that deserves a worthy place on the international agenda.
+130. This study has shown that the rights of children born of wartime rape are systematically violated, irrespective of time and place, while at the same time providing ways to address and rectify these violations.
+Even though the analyses - only - revolved around four specific parameters within the CRC, one can assume that the protection regarding the other rights enshrined is on their turn lacking as well.
+The findings of this research can be viewed as a starting point for further research around the plight and rights of children born of wartime rape, a topic that deserves a worthy place on the international agenda.